Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Duration field was using number grouping format, making it impossible to select values beyond 999.
 - Admin event Global Tag had the On Added/On Removed toggle inverted
 - Improved positioning of node right click menu

+`0.7.7`
+- Improved interaction text to not be right in the middle of the screen
+- Improved variable list reliability and performance
+- Puppet languages were not duplicated when using a move tool duplication function
+- Space where getting trimmed in texts fields when it should not
+- Get clan players did not return a list player as it should